Hello, Good-bye: Main characters

 Natsume Rindo is another one of the heroines in the story, and the third heroine to be met by Kaito.
-In the beginning of the story, she is a transfer student.
-At first, she seems to be a serious, and simply put, a very well behaved girl, but she is actually an innocent girl who is easily embarrassed by romance and the like.
+At the beginning of the story, she is a transfer student.
+At first, she seems to be a serious, and simply put, a very well-behaved girl, but she is actually an innocent girl who is easily embarrassed by romance and the like.
 It is shown that Natsume has an extreme fondness for sweets.
-She is affiliated with The Federation of Japan and her related arcana is Judgment.
+She is affiliated with The Federation of Japan, and her related arcana is Judgment.